yizhang82/yizhang82.github.io/_posts/2018-01-24-dependent-handle.md

 Note that GC may have to scan the dependent handle list multiple times.
 If C -> A, A -> D, B -> C, the first scan may skip C -> A but would mark C eventually due to B is alive, then it has to come back and mark C -> A, A -> D, basically marking new objects.
 So GC will keep scanning the dependent handle list until there are no more new objects being marked (alive).
 Another reason that GC may need to do this is due to mark stack overflow (when GC ran out of stack space during mark).

-You might think this is not very efficient, and it is not.
+You might think this is not very efficient, and it is not super efficient indeed.
 In theory you could get rid of this multiple scan, because the problem is you don't have all the edge information as you go.
 This is solvable by essentially traverse the list of dependent handles and builds up a graph - thus avoiding traversing the same node twice as you already have all the edges, similar to the regular object graph traversing case (you'd have all the fields that are your edges).
 However, because the list of dependent handles, and the objects they point to are dynamic, building up this graph can be expensive, and you would be doing this work pretty much every GC (since the graph could easily change).
 In practice, a complicated graph between dependent handles are not common, so the trade-off works out in our favor.
 But this implementation for sure may subject to future change.

 If you are curious you can refer to <https://github.com/dotnet/coreclr/blob/release/2.0.0/src/gc/objecthandle.cpp#L1267>: